 Eventually, we simply become attuned to all the different forces at work in our various activities.
 We notice signals we missed before.
 We become better able to feel the answers.

 I am going to offer you some basic ideas on how to use weather observation as a gateway to expanding your observation skills.
 I chose weather because it is something we all already have around us.
 That makes it an equal opportunity tool for any new homesteader regardless of where or how you live.

 Knowing your weather patterns is also critical to so much of your homestead planning and decision-making.
 Even if you are skeptical about the benefits of weather observations on something like baking a cake, knowing your weather patterns in general is still a key homesteading skill.

-Though, please believe me, weather also makes a huge difference when making a cake.
+Though, please believe me, weather does make a huge difference when baking a cake.
 It also impacts ripening, harvesting, cheese-making, bread production, fruit and vegetable fermentation, seed germination, livestock behavior and so much more.